Rebisco-Biscuit/stunning-waffle/WEEK_1/README.md

 - [x] Day 1: Swapping two integers using pointers. <b> A [2025 Mar 10] - Swap.c </b>
 - [x] Day 2: Swapping two integers using function pointers. <b> A [2025 Mar 11] - FSwap.c </b><br />
-        : Advanced - Using qsort() to sort an array in descending order.
+        X : Advanced - Using qsort() to sort an array in descending order.
 - [x] Day 3: Dynamic Memory Allocation & Structs. <br />
-        : Problem 1 - Write a function that dynamically allocates an integer array of size n, fills it with values from 1 to n, prints them, and then frees the memory. <b> A [2025 MAR 12] </b> <br />
+        / : Problem 1 - Write a function that dynamically allocates an integer array of size n, fills it with values from 1 to n, prints them, and then frees the memory. <b> A [2025 MAR 12] </b> <br />
-        : Problem 2 - Modify Problem 1 to allow the user to increase the array size using realloc(), appending new values to the end. <b> A [2025 MAR 12] - DMA.c </b><br />
+        / : Problem 2 - Modify Problem 1 to allow the user to increase the array size using realloc(), appending new values to the end. <b> A [2025 MAR 12] - DMA.c </b><br />
-        : Problem 3 - Dynamically allocate memory for a student, store values, print the student’s info, and free the memory. <b> A [2025 MAR 12] - Structs.c </b><br />
+        / : Problem 3 - Dynamically allocate memory for a student, store values, print the student’s info, and free the memory. <b> A [2025 MAR 12] - Structs.c </b><br />
-        : Advanced - Write a program that dynamically creates an array of students, stores multiple students, and prints their details. <b> A [2025 MAR 12] - Structs2.c </b> <br />
+        / : Advanced - Write a program that dynamically creates an array of students, stores multiple students, and prints their details. <b> A [2025 MAR 12] - Structs2.c </b> <br />